sola-st/CodeMapper/README.md

 ### Evaluation
 * Evaluation metrics: Overlapping, Exact matches, Partial overlaps, Character distance, * Recall, Precision, and  F1-score.
 * The evaluation files are located in the *src/anything_tracker/measurement* directory.
-These files work for AnythingTracker and baselines.
   * MeasureAnnotatedData.py &emsp; Check the results of the manually annotated data.
   * MeasureSuppression.py &emsp; Check the results of the suppression study data.

+* These files work for AnythingTracker and baselines and have 2 modes, the modes can be altered at the entry point of these files:
+  * one for evaluating a specified approach,
+  * and another one for evaluating the approaches in the ablation study.

 ### Visualization
 All the result tables and plots are extracted from the files in the *src/anything_tracker/visualization* directory.

 * **[Tables for RQ1]** TableAnnoSuppressionResults.py &emsp; Show the comparison with baselines.
-* **[Tables for RQ2]** TableAnnoSuppressionResultsAblation.py &emsp; Show the results of the ablation study.
+* **[Plots for RQ2]** PlotAnnoSuppressionResultsAblation.py &emsp; Show the results of the ablation study.
 * **[Plot for RQ3]** PlotExexutionTimeComparison.py &emsp; Show the comparison of execution time with baselines.

 ## Reproducing the results in the paper
 Choose between **SLOW MODE**, which runs AnythingTracker and baselines to track the datasets, runs the ablation study, and may take more than 30 minutes, including cloning the repositories, depending on the hardware, and **FAST MODE**, which generates the tables and plots (the ones in the RQ answering section) from pre-computed results and should take less than 5 minutes.

 **Note**: By default, the result files are stored in *data/result* and all verifications can be completed normally without modifying any path.

 ### SLOW MODE
-#### RQ1: Effectivenes of AnythingTracker.
+#### RQ1: Effectiveness of AnythingTracker.
 * **AnythingTracker**
+Specify to run/evaluate only AnythingTracker in the entry point.
   * Tracking
     * Run ComputeCandidatesForAnnoData.py
     * Run TrackHistoryPairsSuppression.py